 Nighttime light pollution levels are increasing the most in the southeastern United States, Mexico, and Central America according to findings based on year-round data collected over the last two decades in the Western Hemisphere.

 This trend is a real concern for birds that fly at night during spring and fall migration and even during non-migratory seasons.
 Results of the study by the Cornell Lab of Ornithology and Colorado State University are published in Ecosphere.
 [Read more…] about Migratory Birds Face Increasing Light Pollution

-Developed with the Adirondack Watershed Institute, the survey hopes to determine the amount of salt entering Mirror Lake and the Chubb River.
-[Read more…] about Salt Survey Planned For Lake Placid, Chubb River Watershed
+The Ausable River Association’s (AsRA) has released a salt use survey for residents, businesses, and independent contractors in Lake Placid, with emphasis on Mirror Lake.
+Developed in partnership with the Adirondack Watershed Institute, the survey is essential to determining the amount of salt entering Mirror Lake and the Chubb River.
+[Read more…] about Salt Survey Being Conducted By Ausable River Association

 The New York State Department of Environmental Conservation (DEC) has announced plans to reclassify certain neonicotinoid (neonic) pesticide products as “Restricted Use” effective January 1st, 2023.
 [Read more…] about DEC’s Intent to Restrict Certain Neonicotinoid Pesticide Products